hamtaai/gm-test/README.md

 ##Other notes
+* I wrote the project in symfony, because i'm the most comfortable with this framework.
+If required, I will rewrite it in Laravel.
 * The CronTaskRunCommand class needs heavy refactoring.
 I just copypasted code from the API controller, to speed things up.
+* ToDo: Writing tests.